showrin20/CrisisCrew/README.md

 # CrisisCrew

 CrisisCrew is a comprehensive disaster management and volunteer coordination platform designed to streamline disaster response efforts.
-Our project aims to empower both volunteers and administrators with the tools they need to effectively manage and respond to crisis situations
+Our project aims to empower both volunteers and administrators with the tools they need to effectively manage and respond to crisis situations.

 ## Directory Structure

 The project is organized into the following directories: